Lyrebird Claims It Can Recreate Anyone's Voice Based On Just a 1 Minute Sample

 Didn't know anybody still used that.
 Hosers!

 How long before estates of dead entertainers sue ?
-(Score:2)
+(Score:4, Interesting)

 If this true I imagine Hollywood would jump on this -- they now have one less reason to be inconvenienced when an (popular) actor dies.